viatoriche/microservices/docs/http.md

 * headers
 * response, of course

-Everything is fine and dict 'response' field contains our "hello world" string.
+Everything is fine and dict 'response' field contains our "Hello, world" string.
 This is default behavior.

 Let's change it.